spencerharris63/JAMStack/readme.md

 Change the name of `contact.md` to `contact.html`.

+Note that you cannot use markdown in an HTML file.

 ### Simplify the Posts Collection

 You can use json to simplify data management.